 Poul Christoffersen (PI) is a Reader in Glaciology at the Scott Polar Research Institute.
 His research focuses on glacier dynamics and ice-sheet interactions with the atmosphere and ocean, and on a broad scale the interactions of the global cryosphere with Earth’s climate system.
 He uses observations as well as theory and numerical models to advance knowledge and push the state-of-the-art in this field.
 His research, which includes glaciers in the wider Arctic as well as Antarctica, has been funded with seven grants from the UK Research Councils.
 He currently holds a Consolidator Grant awarded by the European Research Council under the European Union’s Horizon 2020 research and innovation programme.

-Marion Bougamont is a Researcher at the Scott Polar Research Institute who uses numerical models constrained by observations to develop a better understanding of ice sheets’ response to external forcing as well as ice sheets’ internal dynamics.
+Marion Bougamont is a Senior Researcher at the Scott Polar Research Institute who uses numerical models constrained by observations to develop a better understanding of ice sheets’ response to external forcing as well as ice sheets’ internal dynamics.
 Her current work includes numerical simulations of Store Glacier in Greenland and Pine Island Glacier in Antarctica, and she has previously worked with models of the land-terminating Kangerlussuaq sector in Greenland and the Siple Coast ice streams in Antarctica.
 Her work is funded by the European Union’s Horizon 2020 research and innovation programme as well as the UK Natural Environment Research Council.

 Antonio Abellan is a Researcher at the Scott Polar Research Institute.
 He uses time-lapse cameras and digital photogrammetry to study slope instability and ice-cliff collapse, which occur when calving glaciers produce icebergs.
 He has a background in Engineering Geology and his work is funded by a Marie Skłodowska-Curie grant from the European Union’s Horizon 2020 research and innovation programme.